Just in time for the holidays! The Smart Home Kit enables you to turn any household object into an internet-connected device.

 The cloudBit is the easiest way to create internet-connected devices.
 You can now snap the internet to anything!
-Retrofit your thermostat so it automatically turns on when it’s too hot, or set up a motion sensing alarm system that texts you alerts--the possibilities are endless.
+Retrofit your thermostat to control it remotely, or set up a sound-triggered alarm system that texts you alerts--the possibilities are endless.
 No programming, soldering or wiring required.

 Check out our Tips and Tricks for more ideas on using the cloudBit.

 New to littleBits?
-Check out the Cloud Starter Bundle!
+Check out the cloudBit Starter Kit!